masumi-network/kodosumi/README.md

 3. Agentic Services delivered through kodosumi and executed through Ray.

-You can find full documentation and setup guide on [Gitbook](https://docs.kodosumi.io/).
+You can find full documentation and setup guide on [Kodocumi docs website](https://docs.kodosumi.io/).